-&lt;sup>117 For example, a change from full-time to part-time delivery, or from Present in Person (classroom-based) to blended or distance learning.
-Changes to delivery pattern, e.g., moving a module from one semester to another or changing the pace of module delivery from 'short-fat' to 'long-thin' do not require formal modification.
+84 For example, a change from full-time to part-time delivery, or from Present in Person (classroom-based) to blended or distance learning.
+Changes to delivery pattern, e.g., moving a module from one semester to another or changing the pace of module delivery from one semester to year-long do not require formal modification.
 For additional guidance, please consult GQASC.